murffious/git-master-1/express-example-overview.md

 ## Key Concepts and Terms

+-- look up in the documentation .
+Express Docs or W3schools -- find examples of each one before coding .
+1. reference class activites 2. google exmaples of ...
+-- code it ! use each one several times in a sandbox to OWN the code

 in Express.js `req` or `request` is an object with properties and values (and methods) containing the info gathered from the actual request - here are some KEY properties to know - I would MEMORIZE this info and keep it very close - make notes to help you and KNOW THIS well
 ```req.body - info from the body of the request
 req.params  - info in the url